harrymt/web_playground/README.md

 # JS

+- If js is disabled a banner message is displayed
 - Add async to js files
 - Uses [Mocha](https://github.com/mochajs/mocha) for unit tests
 - Experiment with showing off popular algorithms!
 As part of software job practice!
 Visulise them!